Cheesy Shrimp and Grits

 Serving Suggestions

-Enjoy a bowl of warm cheesy grits with shrimp and your favorite low country sides.
-From hearty and fresh veggie recipes to cozy fried foods, and everything in between, there is no shortage of delicious dishes that pair well with this Southern staple!
+This comforting bowl of cheesy goodness is seriously decadent and filling on its own.
+But if you’re serving this up for guests, I have a few great low-country sides that pair perfectly with this recipe.
+From hearty and fresh veggie recipes to cozy fried foods, and everything in between, there is no shortage of delicious dishes that pair well with this classic southern staple!

 On the lighter side, we love vegetable dishes like: